o-alquimista/nav-panel/README.md

 ### Tips
 - This plugin does not apply any decorative CSS.
 Styling these elements is up to you.
 You'll probably want to manage z-index, set `position: fixed` on the panel and give it a background color, among other things.
 - Feel free to hide the panel and its toggle button on specific viewport breakpoints, if that's what you need.
-The script will ignore events when it's hidden.
+The script will ignore events when they're hidden.
-- By default, the panel will transition from left to right.
-To get the opposite of this, set `right: 0` on it.
+- You can change from which edge of the screen the panel will appear to come from by using positioning properties such as `right: 0` and `bottom: 0`.
 - You can make the panel contents scrollable with `overflow-y: auto`.